Travel Information

 This is compared to other travel options from London to Luton:

-A train is £2 less than a coach for this trip with tickets for a coach from London to Luton costing on average £8.
+A coach is £4 less than a train for this route with tickets for a train from London to Luton costing on average £12.

 Other travel options to Luton take longer:

-However, we recommend checking specific travel dates for your trip between London and Luton as scheduled services by train or coach can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Luton as scheduled services by coach and train can vary by season or day of the week.

-- Trains most often depart from London at London St Pancras International and arrive in Luton at Luton.
+- Trains mostly depart from London St Pancras International (STP) and arrive in Luton station (LUT).

-- 66 direct coaches per day with National Express or Arriva UK.
+- 141 direct coaches per day with National Express, FlixBus, Green Line.

 Travelling from London to Luton: related information